Flat and Low Slope Roofing Materials

 1. Such material is quite expensive.

-5. Installation of solar panels and repair of faulty elements is not the fastest measure.
+5. Installation of solar panels and repair of faulty elements are relatively slow.

-Green roofing: the ‘greenest’ option and your own garden
+Green roofing: the ‘greenest’ option and a personal garden

 Environmentally friendly solutions have been a trend in recent decades.
-A green roof is an opportunity to acquire your own lawn or even a garden, using the entire area of a flat roof.
+A Green Roof is an opportunity to acquire a lawn or garden using the entire flat roof area.

 PROS:

-1. You will have your own garden or lawn where you can relax or spend time with friends.
+1. You will have a garden or lawn to relax or spend time with friends.

 2. Your home will look attractive.